 Barker Son and Isherwood are pleased to confirm that our application to remain part of the Conveyancing Quality Scheme ("CQS") has been successful.
-Having proven to meet the high standards which have been set out by the Law Society, every client who uses our services for their next house sale or purchase can expect to receive a professional, high quality Conveyancing Service.
+Having proven to meet the high standards which have been set out by the Law Society, every client who uses our services for their next house sale or purchase can expect to receive a professional, high-quality Conveyancing Service.
 The scheme has grown significantly over the last 12 months and is popular with lenders.
-Clydesdale Bank and Yorkshire Bank all restrict panel membership applications to CQS accredited firms and HSBC Bank will only allow a CQS accredited firms to act for both the Bank and the borrower.
+Clydesdale Bank and Yorkshire Bank all restrict panel membership applications to CQS accredited firms and HSBC Bank will only allow CQS accredited firms to act for both the Bank and the borrower.
 Santander Bank has recently announced that by 31st March 2013, all existing firms on their panel must be CQS accredited

-Barker Son and Isherwood are members of Resolution, a 6500 strong group of family lawyers, who are commited to minimising the financial and emotional pain it causes.
+Barker Son and Isherwood are members of Resolution, a 6500 strong group of family lawyers, who are committed to minimising the financial and emotional pain it causes.
 We do this by adopting a conciliatory approach, which puts the needs of any children involved first.
 Resolution supports the work we do through its national and regional training programmes, publications and good practice guides.
 As members of Resolution we adhere to a code of practice.
 The code sets out the principles of a non-confrontational approach to family law matters.
-The principles of the code are widely recognised and have been adopted by the Law Society as recommended good practice for all family lawyers.
+The principles of the code are widely recognised and have been adopted by the Law Society as recommended good practise for all family lawyers.

 Barker Son and Isherwood are proud to have continued to secure the Law Society's National Law Management Quality Mark, LEXCEL.
 Lexcel is the Law Society's international practice management standard.
 It is a scheme for any type of practice to certify that certain standards have been met following independent assessment.
 The Lexcel practice management standard is only awarded to solicitors who meet the highest management and customer care standards.
 Lexcel accredited practices undergo rigorous independent assessment every year to ensure they meet required standards of excellence in areas such as client care, case management and risk management.

-Zoë McManus of our firm is a fully qualified member of STEP (Society of Trust and Estate Practitioners).
+Zoë Le Fort of our firm is a fully qualified member of STEP (Society of Trust and Estate Practitioners).
 The main focus of the organisation is to promote high professional standards within the profession, to provide educational and networking opportunities for its members and to contribute to debates and public policy in its specialist field.
 STEP are the global professional association for practitioners who specialise in family inheritance and succession planning.
 They work to improve public understanding of the issues families face in this area and promote education and high professional standards among its members.

 STEP members help families plan for their futures, from drafting a will to advising on issues concerning international families, protection of the vulnerable, family businesses and philanthropic giving.
 Full STEP members, known as TEPs, are internationally recognised as experts in their field, with proven qualifications and experience.